ufbx/ufbx/README.md

 ## WIP

-The library is relatively heavily tested and fuzzed so it should be reasonably stable.
+This library is still a work in progress, but most of the implemented features are quite usable as the library is heavily tested and fuzzed.

-The animation stack API is still in progress but otherwise the library is starting to mature.
+The API might change in the future, especially materials and evaluating animations.

 ## License